wts-thomas/wts-elementor-rets/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.2.8 - 08-18-2023 =
+* Removes the function "Explicit Fix to Width and Height" due to an occational Critical error

+= 1.2.7 - 08-09-2023 =
+* Deregisters Dashicons for non logged in users

+= 1.2.6 - 08-07-2023 =
+* Function to cancel revisions within WordPress
+* CSS Pointer Event for passthrough on divs

 = 1.2.5 - 07-25-2023 =
 * Adds the excerpt meta box for pages